 Publication stage

-2.8.1 Within 6 weeks, the office of the CEO shall correct any errors indicated and validated by the secretariat of the technical committee or subcommittee, and publish and distribute the International Standard.
+2.8.1 Within 6 weeks, the Office of the CEO shall correct any errors indicated and validated by the secretariat of the committee and publish and distribute the International Standard.

-Before publication the document is sent to the secretary and project leader for final review.
+Before publication the document is sent to the Secretary/Committee Manager and Project Leader for final review.

 2.8.2 The publication stage ends with the publication of the International Standard.

-Maintenance of deliverables
+Maintenance of documents

-The procedures for the maintenance of deliverables are given in the respective Supplements to the ISO/IEC Directives.
+The procedures for the maintenance of documents are given in the respective Supplements to the ISO/IEC Directives.

 2.9.1 Introduction

-Every International Standard and other deliverable published by ISO or jointly with IEC shall be subject to systematic review in order to determine whether it should be confirmed, revised, amended (for International Standard), converted to another form of deliverable, or withdrawn, according to Table S1.
+Every International Standard and other document published by ISO or jointly with IEC shall be subject to systematic review in order to determine whether it should be confirmed, revised, amended (for International Standard), converted to another form of document, or withdrawn, according to Table S1.

-A committee may at any time between systematic reviews pass a resolution initiating a revision of a deliverable.
+A committee may at any time between systematic reviews pass a resolution initiating a revision of a document.

-See clause 2.3.1 for the process for initiating a revision of an existing deliverable (or amendment of an existing International Standard).
+See clause 2.3.1 for the process for initiating a revision of an existing document (or amendment of an existing International Standard).

 For minor changes to International Standards, e.g. updating and editorial changes, that do not impact the technical content, a shortened procedure called “minor revision” may be applied.
-This is comprised only of the proposal for a minor revision by the committee (through a resolution and completion of ISO form 8B), approval and publication stages (see 2.7 and 2.8).
-Subsequent to the resolution of the responsible technical committee and consultation of the responsible ISO Technical Programme Manager, a final draft of the revised deliverable shall be submitted to ISO/CS within a maximum of 16 weeks, for an 8 week FDIS vote, or 12 weeks in the case of Vienna Agreement documents.
-The Foreword of the next edition of the deliverable shall indicate that it is a minor revision and list the updates and editorial changes made.
+The procedure only includes the proposal, the approval (see 2.7) and publication stages (see 2.8).
+The proposal can be introduced by the committee either via Form 21 after a systematic review or through a resolution and completion of ISO Form 8B.
+Subsequent to the decision by the responsible committee (resolution or approved Form 21) and consultation of the responsible ISO Technical Programme Manager, a final draft of the revised document shall be submitted to ISO/CS within a maximum of 16 weeks, for an 8 week FDIS vote, or 12 weeks in the case of Vienna Agreement documents.
+The Foreword of the next edition of the document shall indicate that it is a minor revision and list the updates and editorial changes made.

 Table S1 — Timing of systematic reviews